 MacBook Compatible SSD'sFrom the original white MacBooks and early MacBook Pro's through around 2012, a standard 2.5" SATA SSD was generally an easy upgrade.
-As with other Mac's, modules supplanted standard drive form factors, first with custom M.2 SATA and then as of 2014, custom pinout PCIe NVME SSD modules.
+As with other Mac's, solid-state modules supplanted standard drive form factors, first with custom M.2 SATA and then as by 2014, custom pinout PCIe NVME SSD modules.
 Adapters are available to convert a standard M.2 SSD blade to Apple's custom pinouts if needed, but it's best to buy direct replacements from OWC, Transcend, or Fledging who make Apple compatible modules.

 The compatible MacBook Air SDD timeline is most complex.
 As the 1st Macs to feature solid-state storage, it has transitioned from 1.8" ATA-IDE to 1.8" SATA I, then II, then III, then onto custom-pinout M.2 SATA modules, to the more recent M.2 PCIe modules.

-iMac Compatible SSD'sWhite Plastic iMac's - both G5 and Intel used 3.5" SATA interface drives.
+iMac Compatible SSD'sWhite Plastic iMac's - both G5 and Intel used full-size 3.5" SATA interface drives.
 Thick bodied Aluminum iMac's used full-size SATA drives as well.
 However with the ultra-Slim Aluminum iMac, Apple moved towards 2.5" laptop size SATA hard drives with (optionally) a custom SATA SSD module.
-We recommend complete iMac drive upgrade kits specific to your model with the proper tools and other things needed to complete the drive swap.
+We recommend complete iMac drive upgrade kits specific to your model with the proper tools and other things needed to safely complete the drive swap.

-Mac mini Compatible SSD'sFor Intel CPU based Mac minis, a 2.5 inch SATA SSD is the right choice, for older G4 Mac mini's you want an IDE-ATA interface 2.5" laptop size drive for upgrading.
+Mac mini Compatible SSD'sFor Intel CPU based Mac minis, a 2.5 inch SATA SSD is generally the right choice, for older G4 Mac mini's you want an IDE-ATA interface 2.5" laptop size drive for upgrading.

 Mac Pro Compatible SSD'sThe Mac Pro cylinder models use a custom pinout PCIe SSD module.
 There aren't many aftermarket Apple compatible SSD upgrade options.
 OWC/MacSales is your best bet, followed by MCE which supplies larger, factory original Apple PCIe modules in larger capacities than your Mac Pro came with.